lumbrjx/lumbrjx/README.md

 ## Hey! i'm Clog
 A self taught software developer. oh, it's so rusty here..
+- *Code is like humor.
+When you have to explain it, it’s bad.*

 ## what do i do the most?
 Im interested in building frontend/backend softwares, JS/TS, Rust CLI's and libs.